UrbanCode/Deploy-docs/docs/com.udeploy.install.doc/topics/sysRequire.md

 -   IBM SoftLayer®
 -   Amazon Elastic Compute Cloud
--   VMware vCenter Server 5.5 to 6.0.
-To model network resources, VMware NSX is required; see [Modeling new network resources](../../com.edt.doc/topics/blueprint_network_create.md).
 -   VMware vRealize Automation 7.0 and 7.1
 -   OpenStack and clouds that are based on OpenStack, such as IBM Cloud Orchestrator, version 2.4.
 The blueprint design server supports OpenStack and OpenStack-based clouds on the Icehouse, Juno, and Kilo levels.
 To provision environments on these clouds, an engine that has the matching OpenStack version is required.
 -   Microsoft™ Azure